nv-morpheus/Morpheus/examples/gnn_fraud_detection_pipeline/README.md

 ## Requirements

 Prior to running the GNN fraud detection pipeline, additional requirements must be installed in to your Conda environment.
-A supplemental requirements file has been provided in this example directory.

 ```bash
 conda env update --solver=libmamba \